 Teed died three days before Christmas in 1908.
 His followers propped him up in a tin bath on the Art Hall stage, assuming he would resurrect himself after the customary three days and nights.
 Several days after Christmas, the Koreshans still remained hopeful.

 “Finally, the county health inspector said they had to do something,” Perry said.
 So the Koreshans placed Teed’s body in a mausoleum by the beach.
 “They still thought he’d come back–he was just being stubborn,” Perry said.
 “They kept a 24 hour vigil at the mausoleum so somebody would be there to greet him.”
-The Koreshans didn’t abandon hope of their leader’s return until 13 years later, when Cyrus Teed’s body was washed to see by a hurricane.
+The Koreshans didn’t abandon hope of their leader’s return until 13 years later, when Cyrus Teed’s body was washed out to sea by a hurricane.

 Enjoy this Article?